 - One pinch of pepper

-Step 1: Wash the garlic leaves carefully and chop finely.
+Step 1: Rinse the garlic leaves carefully and chop finely.

 Step 2: Peel and dice one clove of garlic and grate your parmesan cheese.
 An alternative vegan hard cheese can be used to make this wild garlic pesto vegan friendly.

 Step 3: Using a blender, add your wild garlic, cheese, garlic clove and nuts.
 Slowly add the olive oil and squeeze your lemon until the mixture becomes a smooth paste.
 Taste the pesto and add salt and pepper.